mgreiler/se-unlocked/Transcripts/EP_40_Max_Stoiber.md

 they are going to shut it down.
 So you, you knew that that could be one of the paths or this could be leading towards that shut down off the platform.

 **Max:** [00:03:33] Yeah, absolutely.
-Spectrum itself, technically just wasn't architected well enough to SU to sort of sustain get-ups load.
-And it was clear from the very beginning that it would be a lot more work to make spectrum work at Kitsap, stay at scale, rather than trying to rebuild the parts of spectrum that we liked within GitHub.
+Spectrum itself, technically, just wasn't architected well enough to sort of sustain GitHub's load and it was clear from the very beginning that it would be a lot more work to make spectrum work at GitHub scale, rather than trying to rebuild the parts of spectrum that we liked within GitHub.
-And so very quickly, we just arrived at the conclusion that we're going to have to shut spectrum down as a platform.
-Sort of build that integration and gets up completely from scratch and separately because GitHub has so much tooling internally.
-And that, that helps it handle the scale it's at, right.
+And so very quickly, we just arrived at the conclusion that we're going to have to shut spectrum down as a platform and sort of build that integration and GitHUb completely from scratch and separately because GitHub has so much tooling internally and that, that helps it handle the scale it's at, right.
-We're talking hundreds of millions of developers, which is very different from scale.
-That spectrum is that spectrum as a couple of hundreds of thousands monthly active users, which is a lot, but it's not by far, not as much as schizopath.
-And so it was clear from the beginning that we would either need to rebuild spectrum.
+We're talking hundreds of millions of developers, which is very different from scale that spectrum is at, spectrum has a couple of hundreds of thousands monthly active users, which is a lot, but it's not by far, not as much as GitHub has and so it was clear from the beginning that we would either need to rebuild spectrum.
 I mean, it was clear that we would have to rebuild spectrum.
-The question was rested.
-We rebuild it as spectrum, or do we rebuild it in GitHub?
-And since we were already rebuilding it, we might as well just rebuild and get up.
-And that's what discussion came from eventually.
+The question was we rebuild it as spectrum, or do we rebuild it in GitHub?
+And since we were already rebuilding it, we might as well just rebuild in GitHub.
+And that's where discussion came from eventually. which again, makes me a little bit sad because I would like spectrum to still exist, but that's the way it is.

-**Michaela:** [00:04:32] Which

-**Max:** [00:04:32] again, makes me a little bit sad because I would like spectrum to still exist, but that's the way it is.
 And discussions actually turned out really well.
 I'm really excited about it.

-**Michaela:** [00:04:39] But so for our community, there are two parts to it, right?
+**Michaela:** [00:04:39] But so for the community, there are two parts to it, right?
 So there's the tech around, it enables people to meet in an online space and talk and, you know, like, you know, write or have chat or whatnot.
 Right.
 So there's the tech around, but then there are also the communities itself, which